aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 })
 ```

-Besides using `send()`, the SDK can also send requests using the simplified callback style in version 2 of the SDK.
+The SDK can also send requests using the simplified callback style from version 2 of the SDK.

 ```javascript
 import * as AWS from '@aws-sdk/@aws-sdk/client-kinesis-browser/Kinesis';